DayvonAllen/go-concurrency-notes/go-scheduler.md

    - It moves to the executing state once the go-routine is scheduled on the OS thread.
    - If the go-routine runs through its time slice, it is preempted and placed back into the ready queue.
 3. `Waiting` State:
-   -  If the go-routine is executing and it gets block on any condition, like blocked on the channel, blocked on a syscall or waiting for a mutex lock, then it is moved to the 'Waiting state'
+   - If the go-routine is executing, and it gets block on any condition, like blocked on the channel, blocked on a syscall or waiting for a mutex lock, then it is moved to the 'Waiting state'
    - Once the I/O operation is complete it is moved back the Runnable state.
+---